james-bowman/slack/README.md

 - Processing Slack message events
 - Option to respond
-    - just to directed messages (those sent as private messages or preceeded by @<username>: in open channels)
+    - just to directed messages (those sent as private messages or preceeded by '@_username_:' in open channels)
     - to all messages
     - or to both directed and all messages independently.
 - Sending messages to Slack